 Know Your GUEST

 What’s the difference between a “customer” and a “guest”?
 By definition, a customer is someone who simply buys goods or services from a store or business.
 A guest, on the other hand, is someone who is invited to take part in something important.
 Shifting your perspective to view your customers as guests gives you an opportunity to improve service and increase loyalty.
 After all, you are inviting customers into your store through your location, exterior appearance, and marketing efforts.
-Make the most of those visits by training your staff on the GUEST philosophy.
+Make the most of those visits by training your convenience store staff on the GUEST philosophy.